Cnly/cnly.github.io/_posts/2019-08-26-gsoc-19-work-report-growing-dendrite-one-line-at-a-time.md

 ### Work in Component: Federation

-_The Federation Component sends requests to and receive requests from other Matrix homeservers._
+_The Federation Component sends requests to and receives requests from other Matrix homeservers._

 Work done: